Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 **NOTE**: MFA-enabled `@microsoft.com` accounts are not supported.
 The recommendation for testing is to use a non MFA-enabled @microsoft.com account on an isolated subscription that has no other services runnning.

-In this test we start by importing the MsPortalFx-Test module.
+In this test we start by importing the @microsoft/azureportal-test module.
 Then the credentials are specified for the user that will sign in to the Portal.
 These should be the credentials of a user that already has an active Azure subscription.

 After that we can use the Portal object to drive a test scenario that opens the Create Resource Group Browse blade and waits for the correct blade to open.
 In the afterEach block we take a screenshot if the test fails and finally, call `quit()` to close the browser.

 <a name="overview-add-the-configuration"></a>
 ### Add the configuration

-The msportalfx-test framework can be configured via a config.json file.
+The @microsoft/azureportal-test framework can be configured via a config.json file.
 Create a file named `config.json` next to `portaltests.ts`.
 Paste this in the file and save next to your test file.

 ```js